mwoody4/up221-meaghan/README.md

 ## Course Description

-UP 221 is introduces students to the foundations of spatial data science using Python.
+UP 221 introduces students from a range of disciplines to the foundations of spatial data science using Python.

 ## Personal Class Objectives